 Why is Ezhuthachan considered the father of Malayalam language?

 There may have been many keerthanas or namam or japam, but it was impossible to find a single house in Kerala without a copy of his Adhyathmaramayanam in the olden days.
 There is no doubt about his contribution to the literary level of the common man.
 The great teacher taught the people to respect and worship the language and the alphabet.
 He refined the Malayalam language style and wrote his works for ordinary people, incorporating whatever is good with a strong sense of righteousness and worship.
-Ezhuthachan's style came to dominate Malayalam not only by the popularity that his works enjoyed.
-His contribution to the language through the Adhyatmaramayanam and SriMahabharatham is unparalleled, and his contribution in the cultural level is immense.
-There may have been scholars and poets before or after him, but there is plainly no scope for controversy in this matter.
+Ezhuthachan's style came to dominate Malayalam and his works enjoyed popularity in every nook and corner of Kerala.
+There may have been scholars and poets before or after him, but his contribution to the language through the Adhyatmaramayanam and SriMahabharatham is unparalleled, and his contribution at the cultural level is immense.

 About the alphabet system in Kerala:

-Just before Ezhuthachanís time, the following was the situation in Kerala.
+Just before Ezhuthachanís time, this was the situation in Kerala:

 1. The 30 letter Vattezhuthu was taught as the Malayalam alphabet by the various Kalaries or schools to the common people.

-2. Alphabets which are equivalent to those in Sanskrit (Granthakshara) were learned by scholars and those interested in Sanskrit works.
+2. Alphabets which are equivalent to those in Sanskrit (Granthakshara, called Arya Ezhuthu) were learned by scholars and those interested in Sanskrit works.

 4. Vattezhuthu was used with interposition of letters of the Granthakshara to denote essential Sanskrit phonetics.
 (Eg. - In important Decrees or Shasanas.)

 5. Works needing essential Sanskrit phonetics written using Grantha, remained inaccessible to the common man who, at the most, knew only Vattezhuthu.